What to know about face masks for kids

-NORTHRIDGE, LOS ANGELES (KABC) -- Now that the public is spending more time at home, some kids may not be used to wearing a mask yet.
+NORTHRIDGE, LOS ANGELES (KABC) -- Many people have been spending more time at home for a few months now, which is why some kids may not be used to wearing a mask in public just yet.

-Dr. Richard Kang, a pediatrician at Northridge Hospital, said parents should start having the conversation with kids now if they head back to school, especially elementary-age kids.
+Dr. Richard Kang, a pediatrician at Northridge Hospital, said parents should start having the conversation with kids now in case they possibly head back to school in the coming months, especially elementary-age kids.

 "The interesting thing about young children especially is that they're more likely to consider helping others than caring about their own safety," Kang said.
 "So, one of the discussions that you can have is that if you want to protect your friend, or your classmates, that's part of your responsibility in terms of making sure that you're clean, or even wearing a mask."